flipflipshift/flipflipshift.github.io/_posts/2023-10-11-Busy-Beaver.md

 ```
 This Python program prints the first counter-example to  <a href="https://en.wikipedia.org/wiki/Goldbach%27s_conjecture">Goldbach's conjecture</a>.
 To determine if it runs forever or not, you would need to resolve Goldbach's conjecture, which remains unanswered after nearly 300 years of effort by many of the top mathematicians in the world.

-So we must assume that the AI is desigened to always provide a valid answer to the game, choosing to risk losing by writing an inferior program which it knows is valid rather than risk getting disqualified by returning a program it isn't sure is valid or not.
+So we must assume that the AI is designed to always provide a valid answer to the game, choosing to risk losing by writing an inferior program which it knows is valid rather than risk getting disqualified by returning a program it isn't sure is valid or not.

 We are also assuming that the Church-Turing thesis holds in order to translate the AI into Python code.
 This thesis has not been proven because it is hard to even formalize the statement, but the majority opinion is that the thesis holds.
 In fact, I haven't been able to find anything even speculative about futuristic models of computation that don't satisfy the Church-Turing thesis.
 Even futuristic quantum computers satisfy the Church-Turing thesis (as mentioned above).